v-finance/camelot/doc/sphinx/source/doc/field_attributes.rst

 Some field attributes, like background_color, can be dynamic.
-This means they can be specified as a function in the field attributes dictionary,
+This means they can be specified as a function in the field attributes dictionary.

-This function should take as its single argument the object on which the field attribute applies.
+This function should take as its single argument the object on which the field attribute applies, as can be seen in the :ref:`background color example <field-attribute-background_color>`

+These are the field attributes that can be dynamic:

+.. autodata:: camelot.admin.object_admin.DYNAMIC_FIELD_ATTRIBUTES

 Overview of the field attributes
 ================================